- 1. JavaScript testing #1. Explaining types of tests. Basics of unit testing with Jest

 If you want to know more about streams in Node.js, check out Node.js TypeScript #4.
 Paused and flowing modes of a readable stream

 Playwright tests run in a Node.js environment.
 Thanks to that, we can use various APIs built into Node.js.
-The most straightforward way of reading the stream is to use the function from .
+The most straightforward way of reading the stream is to use the text function from node:stream/consumers.

 Summary